KiVo16/toggl_hw/README.md

 # SQLite3
 API enabled `Foreign Key` support on every connection, so in order to properly delete data manually by `sqlite3 [db file name]` you have to execute `PRAGMA foreign_keys = ON;` before performing any deletion.

+# Question updates
+The endpoint is provided at `PATCH` method in order to enable partial updates.
+For example, the body might be updated without updating options.

 # How to start?

        git clone https://github.com/KiVo16/toggl_hw.git